This module enables the user of Graph for Scala to seamlessly integrate predefined

 to commit the operation result without calling the corresponding post-check method.

-ConstrainedCompanion
+ConstrainedCompanion trait.

-Notice that the type constructor argument for ConstrainedCompanion
+Notice that the type constructor argument for ConstrainedCompanion needs be your custom

 constraint class.

-of your constraint companion object to return an instance of your
+apply of your constraint companion object to return an instance of your

 constraint class.